 Eventually, I suffered complications from neglecting the gallstones for so long, and one became stuck in a bile duct.
 After three days of unbearable pain and feeling ill beyond words, a friend called in to see me and the shock on her face was evident.
 ‘You’re yellow!’ she cried.
 ‘You need to go to hospital.’
 It still took several hours of debate.
 Eventually she got me into her car and drove me to A&E. I lost consciousness somewhere en route, and I have vague swirling memories of being on a stretcher and hearing someone shout, ‘Straight into majors!
 Emergency!’
 When I woke up I was hooked up to a hundred gadgets and drips.
 I was disoriented, desperately ill, and scared beyond belief.
 My phobia of all things medical had led me to within hours of losing my life.

-We frequently receive questions via the PODS helpline, by email or in person about how to manage medical procedures.
+We frequently receive questions via email or in person about how to manage medical procedures.
 Most survivors have been met with almost universal misunderstanding: ‘Oh, nobody likes having to go the dentist, or have a smear test!’ people say, and our terror is reduced to the level of needing to pull ourselves together, get a grip, and just get on with it.
 We often feel ashamed that we have such strong reactions, which we can’t control and which seem so out of proportion to other people’s.
 We can end up feeling that we’re just being childish, or attention-seeking—that we’re just, basically, ‘soft’.
 I remember one nurse saying to me, when I told her that I wasn’t keen on needles and often passed out during blood tests, ‘Oh, for goodness’ sake—it doesn’t hurt, and I have to do dozens of these every day!’
 It’s pointless to try to explain or emphasise that we don’t mean to pass out.
 And so we can feel shamed into silence.

 A breakthrough for me was when I began to understand that my ‘reaction’ (some would say ‘over-reaction’) to all things medical was my brain trying to keep me safe.
 It wasn’t that I had some defect in my character or that I was being ridiculous and pathetic.
 Due to traumatic experiences in childhood, my brain had become sensitised to these things and so the merest hint of anything even vaguely medically-related, and my ‘smoke alarm’ (the amygdala) would sound and I would either be activated into a fight-and-flight terror (‘I can’t do it!
 I can’t go!
 And don’t try and make me!’) or the freeze response and syncope (fainting).
 It was my brain’s way of managing a situation that it perceived to be life-threatening.
 Understanding this helped me stop beating myself up for it, and allowed me to start exploring what it what about doctors and hospitals that caused such overwhelming anxiety.
 Although everyone will have individual differences, many of us struggle with the following issues: